Jitendra1mp4/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-This is a simple Java-based implementation of the Tic-Tac-Toe game, designed for two players.
+This is a simple Java-based implementation of the Tic-Tac-Toe game, designed to play with AI.
 Game declares a winner or a draw at the end.
 - Win against computer in simple Tic-Tac-Toe.
-- Play Tic-Tac-Toe with Computer
+- Play Tic-Tac-Toe with AI
 - Console-based interface

 ## How to Run